Dorian Gray (actress)

-Maria Luisa Mangini (2 February 1928 – 15 February 2011), better known as Dorian Gray, was an Italian actress.
+Dorian Gray (born Maria Luisa Mangini; 2 February 1931 – 15 February 2011) was an Italian actress.

 Biography

 Gray made her stage debut in 1950.
 After five years she left the world of the theater and devoted herself to cinema.

-The role she played most often in films was that of a seductive sex kitten.
-She played the titular "bad girl" in Totò, Peppino e la malafemmina.
+The role she played most often in films was that of a seductive sexual character.
+She played the titular "bad girl" in Totò, Peppino e la... malafemmina.
 She also appeared in Michelangelo Antonioni's Il grido.
-In 1957, she took part in The Nights of Cabiria by Federico Fellini.
+In 1957, she took part in Nights of Cabiria by Federico Fellini.

 Death

 On February 15, 2011, Gray committed suicide by gunshot at her home in Torcegno.
-She was 83 years old; some media, however, reported her age as 75, since she herself claimed to have been born in 1936.
+She was 80 years old; some media, however, reported her age as 75, since she herself claimed to have been born in 1936.